 Pro tip: Find an experienced, reliable customs broker who can deal with getting your inventory into the country for you.
 Look for someone who has experience importing your particular category of goods and who can advise you of the rules.

-Sometimes things like labeling requirements need to be raised with your manufacturer and organized ahead of time.
+Sometimes things like labelling requirements need to be raised with your manufacturer and organized ahead of time.
 It’s a bit of a tricky area because it can often come down to the particular customs agent who inspects your shipment.
 Some sellers have successfully imported a product for months up until a particular agent took a closer look and found a problem.
 The best course of action is to do your homework early and ensure you are compliant with the rules for your particular category of goods.

 For a list of general requirements, here are a few things customs are looking for: